-When they came out of the oven, the cookies had held their shape.
-There was very little (if any) spreading and you could tell by the appearance the cookies had been cut off a roll.
-I liked that because it reminded me of the old cookies I used to eat in the public school cafeteria, but similarities to cookies of my youth ended with appearance.
+When I first made these I was surprised at how the cookies held their shape.
+The cookies looked as if they had been cut off a roll, which is a look I like because it reminds of the old public school peanut butter cookies.
+But similarities to cookies of my youth ended with appearance.
 Instead of being crunchy and sandy, these were very tender and not too sweet.
 I wouldn’t call them “floury” but the high proportion of flour to other ingredients made them almost biscuit-like…but not necessarily bad.
 Just not as rich as usual cookies or shortbread.

 Freezer Peanut Butter Chocolate Chip Cookies